Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 How to Get There

 RER Line C from any central Paris station to Versailles Chateau Rive Gauche.
 About 35 minutes.
-Round-trip ticket is around 8 euros, kids under 4 free.
+Round-trip ticket is around 7-€8, kids under 4 free.
 The station is a 5-minute walk from the palace gates.

 Buy palace entry tickets online in advance for a timed slot.
 Kids under 18 enter free.
-The basic adult Passport ticket including gardens with fountain shows is 32 euros and worth every cent on a fountain-show day (weekends April through October).
+The Passport ticket including gardens with the Musical Fountains Show runs roughly 21-€28 depending on the date and time, and is worth every cent on a fountain-show day (Saturdays and Sundays April through October, plus the Tuesday-Friday Jardins Musicaux).

 The Day Plan